OluwakejiOnabajo/expense-tracker-reactjs/README.md

 # Project Detail

-### Title: HTML Table Populated with different data using React
+### Title: Expense Tracker App using Reactjs

-### SAIL Tech Talent Project 5
+### SAIL Tech Talent Project 6

 ### Description:
-This project is a where user can populate the table or write into the table using Reactjs
+This project is an expense tracker app that helps users keep track of their income and expenditure and also diaplay the history of their transactions

 ### Preview
 This project have been deployed and can be view [here - react-datatable](https://react-datatable.herokuapp.com/).